Fourth American Ebola patient arrives in U.S. for care

 A fourth American, missionary Dr. Rick Sacra, was being treated in Omaha after becoming infected with Ebola in Liberia.

-Doctors at the Nebraska Medical Centre said on Tuesday that Sacra's condition continued to improve in an isolation unit.
+Doctors at the Nebraska Medical Center said on Tuesday that Sacra's condition continued to improve in an isolation unit.
 He has been speaking regularly with family through a video link.

 "We're pleased with his progress," Dr. Phil Smith said in a statement.
 "His lab values are improving and he's becoming more alert and interactive.
 We continue to be encouraged by what we're seeing up to this point."